Declan McKenna

 Declan Benedict McKenna (born 24 December 1998) is an English singer-songwriter.
 He initially gained recognition for winning the Glastonbury Festival's Emerging Talent Competition in 2015.
-McKenna self-released the song "Brazil", a protest song criticising FIFA and the 2014 FIFA World Cup held in Brazil, as his debut single in December 2014.
+McKenna self-released the song "Brazil", a protest song criticising FIFA and the 2014 FIFA World Cup held in Brazil, as his debut single in December 2015.
 The song reached number one on Sirius XM Radio's Alt Nation Alt 18 Countdown for 23 January 2016 and held that spot for three weeks.
 The song also reached number 16 on the U.S. Billboard Alternative Songs chart.
 He released his debut studio album, What Do You Think About the Car?, in 2017.
 McKenna released his second studio album, Zeros, in September 2020, after multiple delays due to the COVID-19 pandemic.
+He released his third album, What Happened to the Beach?, in February 2024.

 Early life

+Declan Benedict McKenna was born on 24 December 1998 in Enfield, Greater London, and grew up in Cheshunt, Hertfordshire.
+He attended St Mary's Church of England High School in Cheshunt.

+McKenna is the youngest of six siblings in a musically inclined household.
+He has mentioned that being the youngest gets any cockiness "bullied out of you from a young age," leaving "no room for ego."His family environment fostered his early interest in music.

-Declan McKenna was born in Enfield, Greater London, on 24 December 1998 and grew up in Cheshunt, Hertfordshire, where he attended St Mary's Church of England High School.
-His mother was a teacher while his father worked as a milkman and in local politics.
-He is primarily of Irish and English descent and, though he no longer considers himself to be religious, he was raised Catholic.
-He began taking his GCSE exams in the summer of 2015.
-He later studied for his A-levels in English literature, Philosophy and Ethics, and Sociology, but stopped after a few months after his music career began to consume too much of his time.
+His mother was a teacher, and his father worked as a milkman.
+McKenna is of English and Irish descent, with grandparents from County Cavan and County Cork.
+Though he no longer considers himself religious, he was raised Catholic.

+In the summer of 2015, McKenna began taking his GCSE exams.
+He later enrolled in A-level courses in English Literature, Philosophy and Ethics, and Sociology but left after a few months to focus on his burgeoning music career.

 Career

 2015: Breakthrough with "Brazil"

 In 2015, McKenna entered the Glastonbury Festival's Emerging Talent Competition.
 The festival named him the winner of the contest (April 2015), for which he was awarded a £5,000 prize and a slot on the festival's William's Green Stage.
-NME called him "one of the most sought-after new acts" in the United Kingdom after his win, shortly after McKenna signed a management contract with Q Prime (the management company that represents British indie rock band Foals, amongst others).
+NME called him "one of the most sought-after new acts" in the United Kingdom after his win, shortly after McKenna signed a management contract with Q Prime (the management company that represents British indie rock band Foals, among others).
 More than 40 record companies vied to sign him, with McKenna choosing Columbia Records.

 McKenna wrote an extensive number of demo songs prior to releasing his first break-out single.
 He described the music as "Not very good!" and told an interviewer that he was trying to imitate Sufjan Stevens using basic music software.
 He posted roughly two albums' worth of material on his web site, but took them down after August 2015.